Options Cafe blog - options trading education and strategies

 Final Thoughts

-This Momentum RSI backtest shows promise—an 80% win rate and 33% return over two years is nothing to sneeze at.
+This Momentum RSI backtest shows promise—an 81% win rate, 32% return, and a 2.52 profit factor over two years is solid performance.
+The VIX Rank filter was the key innovation here, reducing drawdown by 32% while sacrificing minimal returns.
 But backtests are just the starting point.
 The real test is live trading with real money, where slippage, emotions, and unexpected events come into play.

 I shared this because I enjoy the process of exploring ideas and believe in transparency.
 Not every backtest I run looks this good, and not every promising backtest translates to live success.
-But the exploration itself is valuable.
+But the exploration itself is valuable—and the VIX filter concept could apply to many other strategies.

 If you're interested in systematic trading and want to see how I apply similar thinking to my actual options strategies, explore the rest of Options Cafe.
 I publish all my trades—wins and losses—because real results matter more than theoretical backtests.